Hydrocodone Addiction and Treatment

 A person can experience withdrawal symptoms if they take hydrocodone on a regular basis or if they abuse it illegally.
 While withdrawals are not deadly, they can cause symptoms that include:

 - Strong cravings for the drug

-Because the withdrawal period for hydrocodone can be so strong, some people may choose to utilize professional rehabilitation treatment.
+Because the withdrawal period can be so strong, some people may choose to utilize professional rehabilitation treatment.
 Medically supervised detoxification programs can help a person stop taking hydrocodone while receiving medications that may help a person reduce their withdrawal symptoms.

-Treating Addiction to Hydrocodone
+Treating the Addiction

-A person can take medications like methadone and Suboxone to reduce their risks for overdose and minimize drug cravings.
+A person can take medications like methadone and suboxone to reduce their risks for overdose and minimize drug cravings.
 A person must often enter a drug monitoring program to participate in these programs.

 A person will often participate in a relapse prevention program, such as Narcotics Anonymous or SMART Recovery that helps a person continue in their recovery and overcome obstacles they may experience even years after they got sober.